SNS&M Chemical Inventory

 - Avoid overcrowding shelves with chemicals

-- Chemicals should not be stored on the floor
+- Chemicals should not be stored on the floor.
+If unavoidable, secondary containment should be used.

 - Flammable liquids should be stored in flammable cabinets